 The distinctive programming at Camp Shoresh combines the beauty and depth of a rich Jewish studies program with an extensive range of physical and creative activities to create a total experience for body, mind, and soul.

-These precious campers enjoy a full range of Shoresh activities, including sports, nature, swimming, and crafts.
-Jewish themes are incorporated throughout the day.
+These precious campers enjoy a full range of Shoresh activities including sports, nature, swimming, and crafts.
+Jewish themes are incorporated throughout the day, and each week’s exciting activities revolve around a central theme.
 We take special care to pair our junior campers with exceptionally caring, enthusiastic, and creative counselors.
-Junior campers enjoy their own wing in our Community Center, as well as their own private playground equipped with age-appropriate climbing structures, swings, and slides.
+Junior campers enjoy their own wing in our Community Center, as well as their own playground equipped with age-appropriate climbing structures, swings, and slides.
 Situated in close proximity to the playground are a basketball court, installed in 2021, and a pavilion, both designated solely for use by our youngest campers.
 In addition, these youngsters have private swim time in our beautiful graded-entry pool and fenced-in wading pool for those campers still too young to swim in our bigger pool.
 Basic swim lessons are provided for Junior Shoresh at no additional cost.
 Our zap line is an exciting element that allows our junior campers an opportunity to have a fun zip line experience.
 Juniors have at least one off-site trip per session at no additional cost.
 As with all of the Shoresh programs, safety is always our primary concern.
+Campers must be toilet-trained.

 The Shoresh division (nicknamed “Big Camp”) is unlike any other camp in the area.
 The focus of Shoresh is to instill a love of Judaism within each camper.
 The daily Jewish learning program gives campers of all backgrounds a wealth of knowledge that is unparalleled.
 The counselors in this program are exceptional because they are not only fun and enthusiastic, they possess a depth of knowledge and strength of character that make them positive role models for the campers.
 A typical camp day is packed with an array of activities including sports, crafts, challenge courses (high and low), archery, game room, and swimming.
 Shoresh campers have the opportunity to attend at least one great trip during each session at no additional cost.